 - Marshall Gold Discovery State Historic Park - Head to the origin of the entire Gold Rush, in between the cities of Auburn and Placerville.
 See the place where it all started as you explore the park on the edge of the American River.
 There's plenty to see and do including taking lessons on gold panning to participating in the Junior Ranger Program or seeing the Living History events.
 See everything from the historic Blacksmith's shop to Emmanuel Church (ca. 1855), the old jail, Marshall's Cabin, and of course, the discovery site itself.
 Download the park's own app to take a more informational self-guided tour through the site.

 - Empire Mine State Historic Park - During the Gold Rush, roughly 25 million ounces of gold was taken from the earth, 5.8 million ounces of which came from this historic mine.
 Located in lovely Grass Valley, Empire Mine comprises 367 miles of underground passages making it not only one of the richest mines in the state but one of the longest as well.
 Though the mine officially closed in 1956, the site is now a state park hosting a museum and exhibits, tours of the mineyard, and offers hiking and other recreational opportunities through the beautiful California country.
-Overall there's 13 acres of gardens to explore plus a historic mansion, so wear comfortable shoes!
+Overall there are 13 acres of gardens to explore plus a historic mansion, so wear comfortable shoes!

 - Columbia State Historic Park -